wp-plugins/hms-testimonials/readme.txt

 == Changelog ==

+= 2.2.10 =
+* Only show fields that are marked "Show on form"
+* Added aggregate review rating
+* Fixed spelling on email

 = 2.2.9 =
 * Added the ability to use the Captcha plugin with HMS Testimonials
 * Added a setting to pick the image size to use when displaying a testimonial author image.